 Anxiety & Stress is a very real thing for many dogs & cats.
-In this simple guide we will first learn what pet anxiety & stress really is.
-Next we will go over what causes these conditions and examine the common forms of anxiety in pets.
-We will look at compare everyday situations where your pet could get stressed out or experience unmanageable anxiety.
-And finally we will show you ways to calm and control your four legged friend whenever they experience anxiety out with our simple home remedies!
-We will also explain to you what CBD (Cannabidiol) is and how it can greatly reduce your dog’s anxiety
+In this simple guide, we will first learn what pet anxiety & stress really is.
+Next, we will go over what causes these conditions and examine the common forms of anxiety in pets.
+We will look at and compare everyday situations where your pet could get stressed out or experience unmanageable anxiety.
+And finally, we will show you ways to calm and control your four-legged friend whenever they experience anxiety with our simple home remedies!
+We will also explain to you what CBD (Cannabidiol) is and how it can promote comfort.

-Pet’s experience stress and anxiety for multiple reasons.
+Pets experience stress and anxiety for multiple reasons.
 Everyday tasks like leaving to go to work or taking a ride in the car can trigger some unexpected behaviors in your pet.
-Loud noise from a house hold machines, fireworks or even thunderstorms can also cause your pet to get stressed out and experience anxiety.
-To learn how to fix these behavior issues let’s first look at what pet anxiety and stress really is.
+Loud noise from household appliances, fireworks or even thunderstorms can also cause your pet to get stressed out and experience anxiety.
+To learn how to fix these behavior issues, let’s first look at what pet anxiety and stress really is.

 What is Pet Anxiety & Stress?